When Is the Medicare Part D Open Enrollment Period?

 When Does Medicare Part D Open Enrollment Start?

-Medicare Part D Open Enrollment 2021 started October 15.
+Medicare Part D Open Enrollment 2022 starts on October 15.
 This date began Medicare’s Annual Election Period or Annual Enrollment Period (AEP).
 To access Part D benefits during this time, you can:

 - Join a Medicare prescription drug plan (PDP) to add drug benefits to your Original Medicare coverage.